2023 Most Popular Public Health Bachelor's Degree Schools in the Great Lakes Region

 Public Health majors at IUPUI take out an average of $25,521 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $344, assuming that the borrower is on a 10-year repayment plan.

-Ohio State University - Main Campus ranked #6 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Great Lakes Region list.
+Ohio State University - Main Campus came in at #6 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools in the Great Lakes Region ranking.
 Ohio State is a very large public school located in the city of Columbus.

 About 78% of the students majoring in public health at the school are women while 22% are male.